Zoster (herpes zoster)

 The Australian Technical Advisory Group on Immunisation (ATAGI) recommends that Zostavax may be given concurrently with other vaccines, including 23vPPV.

-Administration in people with HIV
+Administration of Zostavax in people with HIV infection

-ATAGI recommends that Zostavax may be given to people who have HIV but are not immunocompromised, after confirming pre-existing immunity to varicella-zoster virus.
+ATAGI recommends that Zostavax may be given to people who have HIV infection but are not immunocompromised, after confirming pre-existing immunity to varicella-zoster virus.

 References